FENECON Industrial XL Operating Instructions

 • Protective eyewear.

-• The electrical energy storage system must only be dismantled by authorized qualified electricians.
+• Only have the electrical energy storage system dismantled by authorized electricians.

 • Dismantling work must only be carried out when the system has been taken out of operation.